williamhoos/testrepo/docs/source/participant/participant02.rst

 Shared utililities
 ==================

-The sign-up and sign-in processes
+The sign-up and sign-in processes share 3 utility functions to toggle on/off a remember user function, and to recover lost credentials.
+Workflows for these functions are described below:

 .. _Remember me toggle